Untangling digital, cyber, and tech diplomacy: A search for clarity of thinking and action

 While conceptual clarity is missing, some trends are emerging.
 For example, cyber diplomacy refers to negotiating cybersecurity issues in the UN and other diplomatic spaces.
 The European Union has both cyber diplomacy focusing on cybersecurity and digital diplomacy dealing with other standardisation, digital governance, and other digital issues.
 The EU will have to reconcile cyber and digital tracks in its diplomacy as cybersecurity, and overall digitalisation are closely intertwined on technological and policy levels.

-In order to deal with the impact of digitalisation, many countries use prefixes digital, tech, and cyber to name their strategies, ambassadors, and specialised departments.
+In order to deal with the impact of digitalisation, many countries use the prefixes digital, tech, and cyber to name their strategies, ambassadors, and specialised departments.

 We can expect further complexity and confusion as there is pressure to create institutional frameworks in diplomatic services to deal with international negotiations on AI.